LeetCodeSync/leetcode-sync/README.md

 - Automatic sync for accepted LeetCode submissions
 - Support for public and private GitHub repositories
-- GitHub Device Flow authentication
+- GitHub Device Flow authentication (no PAT required)
-- Configurable repository URL, branch, and sync behavior
+- Configurable repository URL, branch, and private repository access
 - Clean popup dashboard with recent sync activity and counters
 - Built for a narrow single purpose with minimal required permissions